danielfdickinson/hugo-debug-tables/README.md

 | debug-sites-hugo            | Added to any top-level wrapper around a list of .Sites |
 | debug-variables-hugo        | Added to top-level wrapper \<section> element when displaying all tables |

-## Contributions Welcome
+## Contributions welcome

 If [your issue can't be found when searching both open and closed issues](https://github.com/danielfdickinson/hugo-debug-tables/issues?q=is%3Aissue), please add it!

 Please [check open issues on danielfdickinson/hugo-debug-tables](https://github.com/danielfdickinson/hugo-debug-tables/issues) for enhancements and bugs that you would like resolved, write the fix, and submit a PR!

-Documenting this is always hand as well.
+Adding and improving documention is always handy as well.

-Thank you, and I hope you find this repository useful.
+## Support and general questions

+Please use [GitHub Discussions](https://github.com/danielfdickinson/hugo-debug-tables/discussions) for support and general questions.